DHBW-TINF24F/Team5-management-and-docs/PROJECT/CRS.md

 ### 6.6 Maintainability

+As an open-source project, the system must be modular, well-documented, and easy to extend.
 The project must include adequate documentation covering architecture, setup, and usage.
 Automated tests for key functions shall verify system stability where possible.
-The build process should be reproducible and automated through scripts or continuous integration tools.
-Configuration files must be readable and adjustable without manual code modifications.

 ### 6.7 Risk Acceptance